MichalPurchla/transaction_system/README.md

 ```
 to create access to the admin panel.

+Logging was implemented using regular loggers in case of production you can implement sentry.
+In the case of exposing the application to k8s, these logs will be captured by kubernetss which will enable accurate debugging.

 In order to implement simple authorization, I thought the best idea would be to create a new middleware that checks for the presence of a valid token in the header before each request.
 For every request, you must add the authorization header: